 h) that performance objectives for mobile-satellite services may be influenced by those of the terrestrial mobile service where the satellite service is used to complement such services;

-j) that Recommendations ITU-R SM.1751 and ITU-R M.1188 introduce a link margin metric which can be applied as an “additional methodology for the evaluation of the effect of interference between radiocommunication networks”, which may be used in the evaluation of performance and the determination of performance objective of non-GSO, TDMA-based, MSS systems serving handheld equipment of users in motion,
+i) that Recommendations ITU-R SM.1751 and ITU-R M.1188 introduce a link margin metric which can be applied as an “additional methodology for the evaluation of the effect of interference between radiocommunication networks”, which may be used in the evaluation of performance and the determination of performance objective of non-GSO, TDMA-based, MSS systems serving handheld equipment of users in motion,

 decides that the following Questions should be studied

-For each of the various digital mobile-satellite services:
+For each of the various digital FSS and MSS systems:

 1 What are the bit error performance objectives and preferable bit error performance distributions in the appropriate hypothetical reference digital path?

 2 What is the preferred method for correlation of bit error performance with propagation characteristics?

+3 What are the methods available to the satellite system designer to accommodate service requirements with regard to satellite system attributes such as propagation impairments, burst-error characteristics and delay?

-3 What performance parameters, if any, should be defined in order to take account of existing fixed-satellite service performance objectives, bearing in mind that interference levels in MSS systems are significantly different than those for FSS systems?
+4 What performance parameters, if any, should be defined in order to take account of existing fixed-satellite service performance objectives, bearing in mind that interference levels in MSS systems are significantly different than those for FSS systems?